James-HoneyBadger/Colossal_StoryWorks/docs/user-guides/QUICKSTART.md

 **Adventure will not load**
 - Validate the JSON via [jsonlint.com](https://jsonlint.com/)
 - Confirm every exit has a matching room
-- Load a bundled adventure (for example `adventures/beginners_cave.json`) to compare structure
+- Load the bundled showcase adventure (see `adventures/colossal_storyworks_showcase.json`) to compare structure

 ---